Mountain Bikes Apart is a biking blog based in Scotland featuring trail guides, bike and parts reviews, bike building and cycle maintenance.

-No matter how much we think they’re worth it, bikes are pretty expensive when you get to the higher end models.
-A brand new, decent full suspension mountain bike will normally set you back at least £1,500 and for a quality component spec you can go far higher.
+No matter how much we think they’re worth it, mountain bikes are pretty expensive when you get to the higher end models.
+A brand new, decent full suspension bike will normally set you back at least £1,500 and for a quality component spec you can go far higher.
 Add to that the fact that you lose a huge percentage of that value in terms of resale price as soon as you wheel it out the door and you soon end up with a wallet full of scared looking VISA cards.
+Second Hand Mountain Bikes make the sport a bit more accessible, though, and today I want to offer a bit of advice from my own second hand market experience.

 Buying on Ebay